Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QLabel-c.rst

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-code-src_gui_widgets_qlabel.py
     :lines: 62-64

-In this example, keyboard focus is transferred to the label's buddy (the :sip:ref:`~PyQt6.QtWidgets.QLineEdit`) when the user presses Alt+P. If the buddy was a button (inheriting from `QAbstractButton <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qabstractbutton>`_), triggering the mnemonic would emulate a button click.
+In this example, keyboard focus is transferred to the label's buddy (the :sip:ref:`~PyQt6.QtWidgets.QLineEdit`) when the user presses Alt+P. If the buddy was a button (inheriting from :sip:ref:`~PyQt6.QtWidgets.QAbstractButton`), triggering the mnemonic would emulate a button click.

-.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QLineEdit`, :sip:ref:`~PyQt6.QtWidgets.QTextEdit`, :sip:ref:`~PyQt6.QtGui.QPixmap`, :sip:ref:`~PyQt6.QtGui.QMovie`, `GUI Design Handbook: Label <https://doc.qt.io/qt-6/guibooks.html#fowler>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QLineEdit`, :sip:ref:`~PyQt6.QtWidgets.QTextEdit`, :sip:ref:`~PyQt6.QtGui.QPixmap`, :sip:ref:`~PyQt6.QtGui.QMovie`.